Main illustration: Chrissy Curtin

 Awhile back, Intercom’s message style was a pop-up to start a conversation.

-There are times when that doesn’t cut it, for example:
+There are times when that doesn’t cut it, for example, if you:

-- You want to send a message, not start a conversation.
+- Want to send a message, not start a conversation.

-- You want to send a rich message with images, etc.
+- Want to send a rich message with images, etc.

 The effect of this was that not all of our customers were using in-app messaging, and those that were, weren’t using it for everything.
 We added notifications (Growl-style pop-ups shown above) and announcements (large pop-ups without reply) to address this.
 This is an example of an adoption improvement.